jaslatendresse/msr-challenge-2021/docs/notes/meeting_minutes.md

 Next step: find out how long do bugs stay in the code (from selected_sstubs - the 830 distinct commits) with the fixed_by column from commit guru.

+# 2021-01-07

+## Next step + brainstorming
+- Start gathering the data, write it in the paper (answering the questions) to define the scope.
+- More interesting if a bug was caught by the CI.
+  - We have a timeline of the bug fix, we can compare the CI pipeline of the timeline before and after the fix.
+  - Use travis torrent data set, is there a test passing or failing after the fix?
+  - Was it caught?
+Did devs add tests to catch it after?

+Methodology - do we trust the results?
+Conclusions - are our findings relevant?

+Next:

+- Find bugs not caught by the CI.
+- Start sketching the methology, make the tables (put what you find interesting, results answering the questions, etc)
+- Related works (from this summer) to be included in the introduction.
+- Schema (maybe) overview of our approach
+- Consider doing some visualization (plots, graphs)